AKStine/dKDesign-portfolio/content/pages/index.md

   - type: GenericSection
     title:
       text: >-
-        Book a discovery call with me today, and let's start building your brand's future
+        Book a discovery call with me and let's start building your brand's future
       color: text-dark
       type: TitleBlock
     subtitle: A legend in the making